fwkz/dill/README.md

 - [File](#file)
 - [HTTP](#http)
 - [Consul](#consul)

+You can help build the project and implement your routing provider based on your needs.
+If you need guidance, make sure to create Pull Request.
 #### File
 It is the simplest way of defining routing.
 All routing logic is being kept in a separate [config file](#schema).
 By setting `routing.file.watch = true` you can also subscribe to changes made to the routing configuration file which would give you the full power of dill's dynamic routing capabilities.
 ```toml